taufik-nurrohman/minify/README.md

 a()b()c()
 ~~~

 I still don’t quite understand why this way of writing JavaScript has become so popular these days.
-Someone who started
+Someone who
-[this standard][standard/standard] is probably into [Python][python], but he doesn’t want to admit it.
+initiated [this coding style][standard/standard] is probably into [Python][python], but he/she doesn’t want to admit it.

 [python]: https://github.com/python
 [standard/standard]: https://github.com/standard/standard